 σ ~ invgamma2, 1

-e ~ N0, 1
+e ~ N0, σe

-σ0 ~ invgamma2, 1 In the above equations, X was an n by m covariate matrix with n the sample size and m the number of conditional variables. β was the corresponding parameter vector in length m. g was the numerical genotype of a variant coded as 0, 1 or 2 representing homozygous reference allele-type, heterozygous, and homozygous alternative allele-type. β0 was the variant's effect size.
+σe ~ invgamma2, 1 In the above equations, X was an n by m covariate matrix with n the sample size and m the number of conditional variables. β was the corresponding parameter vector in length m. g was the numerical genotype of a variant coded as 0, 1 or 2 representing homozygous reference allele-type, heterozygous, and homozygous alternative allele-type. β0 was the variant's effect size.
 A standard normal, N(0, 1), was used for β0 of variants with no known effects.
 Further, β followed N(0, 1) in prior, and σ and σe followed inverse gamma distribution in priors.

 To model the sample relatedness, u was included as a random term that followed a multivariate normal distribution, with prior distribution mvN(0, σ K) with expected mean vector 0 and covariance matrix σ K. σ was the variance component.
 K was the kinship matrix of the samples. mvN(0, σ K) was parameterized by the Cholesky factoring of K and n independent standard normal distributions.